hmslima/sambahsacompletegrammar/sambahsa.md

 ADJECTIVES
 ==========

-A adjective is a word that qualifies a noun, as in “the beautiful house”, where the adjective “beautiful” qualifies the noun “house”.
+An adjective is a word that qualifies a noun, as in “the beautiful house”, where the adjective “beautiful” qualifies the noun “house”.
 I think I'll seize the moment to explain what is an adverb: an adverb qualifies adjectives and verbs, like in “very fast”, where the adverb “very” qualifies the adjective “fast”.
 Are we understood?

-The construction of adjectives is similar to english, basically you have to put the adjective just before the noun, but let's meet before some adjectives and nouns we'll use in our examples:
+The construction of adjectives is similar to english, basically you have to put the adjective just before the noun.
+Let's meet before some adjectives and nouns we'll use in our examples:

 **Veut {vöt} –** old